miker704/Strife/patch_V5_notes.md

     - Added a random change to edit user email sub modal where the header image will be the classic animated one or the new static version.
     - Updated readme.md.
     - Finished winter 2023 update and readme update Happy New Year!

+    ##### Changes Febuary 2024

+    - Changed background banner color for ready for new look card in Strife Shop.